gchq/stroom-resources/bin/stack/variable_documentation.md

 True if stroom-proxy should verify the hostname against the server certificate when making API call, e.g. when checking the feed receipt status.

-## STROOM_PROXY_LOCAL_STORING_ENABLED

-True if stroom-proxy should store the received data in its local repository.
-Typically this will be true for a local proxy as stroom will read from this repository.

 ## STROOM_PROXY_REMOTE_CLIENT_KEYSTORE_PASSWORD

 The password of the java keystore file that will be used when making API